ggreer/jekyll-gallery-generator/README.md

       best:
         best_image: snaileo_gonzales.jpg

 If you don't set a `best_image` for a gallery, the generator will use the last image.
-All images and galleries are sorted alphabetically.
+All images and galleries are sorted chronologically by the best_image.